 Find the maps you want to work with through browsing and searching.

-- Sort—Change the order the maps are displayed.
+- Sort—Change the order in which the maps are displayed.

 - Current map section and card—See details of the open map.
 Select it to return to the map.